 This week is Children’s Mental Health Week, and at Braintastic!
-Science we are passionate about about talking to young people about mental wellbeing.
-You can find some great resources to help you do this in previous posts.
+Science we are passionate about about talking to young people about mental health.
+You can find some great resources for PSHE lessons on mental wellbeing here.
 But I also think it’s important to lead by example, so today I wanted to share a personal post, and discuss some of the wellbeing habits that I use in my own life.
 Your own mental wellbeing is unique to you, and the techniques that work for one person won’t necessarily work for another, but there is evidence to support each of the techniques I use.

 I have been meditating on and off for nearly 10 years now, and I find it a really helpful tool to slow my ever-busy mind, and help reduce my tendency to ruminate about the past and worry about the future.
 Mindfulness meditation teaches you to let thoughts come and go, while you focus on your experience- breathing, the sounds around you, or the feeling of the path you are walking along.
 I currently use the Calm app, which I find really helpful- their daily 10 min meditations are easy to fit into a busy schedule, and I also love their bedtime meditations and stories for when I have trouble sleeping (not sponsored- I just think it’s a great app!)